aardjon/trad/doc/commit_guidelines.md

-# Commit Message Guidelines
+# Commit Guideline

+## Commit Messages

-These guidelines help ensure consistent and understandable commit messages, making the project easier to maintain.
+These guidelines help to ensure consistent and understandable commit messages, making the project easier to maintain.

-## General Rules
+### General Rules

 - Use the imperative form in the present tense.
 - Add an empty line between the summary and the description.

-## Structure of a Commit Message
+### Structure of a Commit Message

 1. **Summary**
     - Briefly and concisely describe what the change does.